 You may also contact individual members of the Audit Committee using the following information:

-You may contact individual members of senior management using the following
+You may contact individual members of senior management using the following information:

 Outside Legal Counsel